 The Journal of the American Medical Association concluded that:

 The introduction of television in the 1950s caused a subsequent doubling of the homicide rate, i.e., long-term childhood exposure to television is a causal factor behind approximately one half of the homicides committed in the United States, or approximately 10,000 homicides annually. . . .
 If, hypothetically, television technology had never been developed, there would today be 10,000 fewer homicides each year in the United States, 70,000 fewer rapes, and 700,000 fewer injurious assaults.

-Proverbs 23:7 For as he thinks in his heart, so is he: Eat and drink, says he to you; but his heart is not with you.
+Proverbs 23:7 For as he thinks in his heart, so is he.
+Eat and drink, he says to you, but his heart is not with you.

 So we see the center, and the crux, of where it comes out of us—in the mind, and the heart, and the will.
 Sin must always include, therefore, the perversity of the heart, mind, disposition, and will.
 This was true in the case of the first sin, and it applies to all sin down through the ages.
 In Romans 5:19, Paul states that "by one man's disobedience [sin] many were made sinners."
-As individual physical human beings, we don't exist apart from the sin of Adam.
-In Psalm 51:5, the psalmist wrote, "Behold, I was brought forth in iniquity, and in sin did my mother conceive me."
+As individual physical human beings, we do not exist apart from the sin of Adam.
+In Psalm 51:5, the psalmist wrote, "Behold, I was brought forth in iniquity, and in sin my mother conceived me."

 This enmity against God is common to the human mind, and it has been since Adam was created.
 The frequency of this corruption is explicit throughout Scripture.
 And it is very clear that the antagonism in the mind toward God is not gotten rid of without the help of the Holy Spirit.